We’ve said it before, and we’ll continue to say it: “Your people are your biggest asset, but they are also your biggest risk.”

 Some organizations are very strict and may block access to certain websites using a web content filter.
 Other companies may be very loose and allow users to use their best judgment.
 In either practice, security and IT teams often need the ability to detect when a user is going to a website not related to business needs.
 It would be a nearly impossible task for teams to categorize every website in creation, so these teams really need services and products to do it for them.

-The ObserveIT website categorization module categorizes 28 billion URLs and domains.
+Tools like ObserveIT’s website categorization module can categorize over 28 billion URLs and domains, including:

 - Infected Malicious